Trilhos do Desenvolvimento: as ferrovias no crescimento da economia brasileira, 1854-1913 (Ed. Livros de Safra, 2018)

 "Transport Improvements and Economic Growth in Brazil and Mexico," in Stephen H. Haber, ed.
 How Latin America Fell Behind: Essays on the Economic Histories of Brazil and Mexico, 1800-1914 (Stanford University Press, 1997) [published in Spanish as Cómo se rezagó la América Latina: ensayos sobre las historias económicas de Brasil y México.
 1800-1914 (Fundo de Cultura Económica, 1999)]

-Research on railroads: Elio Gaspari on Brazil's 19th-century railroads as public-private partnerships (PPP's), Folha de S.Paulo and O Globo (2004); Samuel Pessôa, "Trilhos do Desenvolvimento: Nosso subdesenvolvimento tem sido construído por nós mesmos, não por gringos," in Folha de S.Paulo (2018); interview with João Soares in Deutsch Welle (Brasil), “Brasil hoje não tem posição no mercado que tinha no século 19,” (2018); Marcelo Toledo on Trilhos do Desenvolvimento in Folha de S.Paulo (2018); research on impact of 19th-century railroads (Order Against Progress/Trilhos do Desenvolvimento) noted by Guilherme Quintella in interview with Geraldo Samor of Brazil Journal (2018) ["País que perde o trem briga pelo diesel"]; research highlighted on the Blog do IBRE of the Instituto Brasileiro de Economia of the Fundação Getúlio Vargas (2017 ["Papel histórico das ferrovias no Brasil"]); mention in Folha de S.Paulo of research on railroad subsidy and regulation; quoted on the question of government subsidies to failing railways as bailouts, Folha de S.Paulo,
+Research on railroads: Elio Gaspari on Brazil's 19th-century railroads as public-private partnerships (PPP's), Folha de S.Paulo and O Globo (2004); Samuel Pessôa, "Trilhos do Desenvolvimento: Nosso subdesenvolvimento tem sido construído por nós mesmos, não por gringos," in Folha de S.Paulo (2018); interview with João Soares in Deutsch Welle (Brasil), “Brasil hoje não tem posição no mercado que tinha no século 19,” (2018); Marcelo Toledo on Trilhos do Desenvolvimento in Folha de S.Paulo (2018); research on impact of 19th-century railroads (Order Against Progress/Trilhos do Desenvolvimento) noted in interview of Guilherme Quintella in Brazil Journal (2018) ["País que perde o trem briga pelo diesel"]; research highlighted on the Blog do IBRE of the Instituto Brasileiro de Economia of the Fundação Getúlio Vargas (2017 ["Papel histórico das ferrovias no Brasil"]); mention in Folha de S.Paulo of research on railroad subsidy and regulation; quoted on the question of government subsidies to failing railways as bailouts, Folha de S.Paulo,

 Research on sovereign debt: Inglorious Revolution highlighted by Elio Gaspari in the Folha de S.Paulo and O Globo (2016); José Augusto Ribas Miranda, "Por que o Brasil não teve uma Wall Street?"
 (2018); Ulisses Ruiz-de-Gamboa ["Como era solvente meu Império"] in Diário do Comércio (March 2016); Asher Levine, "What a 19th Century Default Says About Brazil's Crisis Today," in Americas Quarterly; Jorge Felix in Valor Econômico, "Lições da história econômica;" Fabio de Castro, "Quem não deve não tem crédito"